-We only recently commenced business and we presently generate medical related consulting services from related parties, generate rental revenue from our incomeproducing real estate property in New Jersey and generate revenue from proprietary exosome isolation systems by developing proprietary diagnostic and therapeutic products leveraging exosome technology.
+We only recently commenced business and we presently generate medical related consulting services from related parties and generate rental revenue from our income-producing real estate property in New Jersey.
 On the consulting side, Wenzhao Lu, our Chairman and significant shareholder, is the Chairman of each of the clients in which we have provided consulting services.
 Our future success depends upon our ability to hire, train, motivate, manage, and retain a significant number of highly skilled employees, particularly research analysts, technical experts, and sales and marketing staff.
 We will experience competition for professional personnel in each of our business lines.
 Hiring, training, motivating, managing, and retaining employees with the skills we need is time consuming and expensive.
 Any failure by us to address our staffing needs in an effective manner could hinder our ability to continue to provide high-quality products and services and to grow our business.